 - Brand Ambassadorship

-If you have experience working with brands, then it’s great to include them on your media kit.
-It’s okay if you are just starting out and don’t have anything to add!
-Don’t let that discourage you.
-Everyone has to start somewhere.
+If you have experience working with brands, then it’s great to include them in your media kit.

-One thing you can do is find the logo of each brand you worked with and add it, or you can simply type out the name of the brands you’ve worked with.
-The picture I attached near the beginning of this post will give you an idea on how it should look.
+One thing you can do is find the logo of each brand you worked with and add it to a section.
+The picture I attached near the beginning of this post will give you an idea of how it should look.